Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 ▲ Section references – Ingle, Hoen

-Success rates for non-surgical endodontic retreatment.
+Success rates for conventional (non-surgical) endodontic retreatment.

 As an example of what might be expected, a study by Gorni evaluated the 2-year outcome of 452 retreated teeth.